Previous topic

 New in version 4.1.12.

-The minimum TTL for an ECS-specific answer to be inserted into the query cache.
+The minimum TTL for an ECS-specific answer to be inserted into the record cache.
 This condition applies in conjunction with ecs-ipv4-cache-bits or ecs-ipv6-cache-bits.
 That is, only if both the limits apply, the record will not be cached.
 This decision can be overridden by ecs-ipv4-never-cache and ecs-ipv6-never-cache.

 ecs-scope-zero-address